benrady/chronicle/README.md

 0. If you need to mark out any items that the players did not earn, open up your favorite image editor and mark up the chronicle sheet PNG.
 0. Run `chronicle rosters/[new roster file].csv scenario.png`.

 Done!
 A chronicle sheet for each character (including your GM reward character) should have been created in the `sheets` directory.
-If you want to generate your sheets to a different directory, you can pass that as the second parameter to `chron-finish`.
+If you want to generate your sheets to a different directory, you can pass that as the last parameter to chronicle.

 ### About Chronicle